-Education land land design of land and services to the development of the services of the serv Education has been designed keeping in view the development of through arts for every student teacher and for the development of school through arts in education to be practiced by every teacher.
-In the Bachelor of Education programme, students will be exposed to art forms where they will develop basic skills of the art forms through experience and integration of arts as pedagogy in different subject as will also use these skills in practice teaching during school intern education also helps in enhancing analytical and critical thinking among students and learning through the arts and its related skills will help the student-teachers in developing their communication and inter-personal skills as well as presentational skills by bringing these in their teaching practice.
+In the Bachelor of Education programme, students will be exposed to different art forms where they will develop basic skills of the art forms through hands on experience and integration of arts as pedagogy in different subject areas.
+They will also use these skills in practice teaching during school internship.
+Arts education also helps in enhancing analytical and critical thinking among students and learning through the arts and its related skills will help the student-teachers in developing their communication and inter-personal skills as well as presentational skills by bringing these in their teaching practice.
 For this, not only Art teachers but every teacher in the school system needs to be sensitized to understand and experience the Arts, for holistic development of the learner, as a teacher as well as an individual.
-8 Course outline es Unit 1 Appreciation of Arts A 1.
-Identification of different performing styles and its artists; dance, music, theatre, puppetry, etc. (based on a set of slides, selected for the purpose).
-2. Understanding Craft Traditions of India and its relevance in education (based on a set of slides, selected for the purpose); traditional crafts as a pedagogy assimilating all sciences and social sciences.
-Arts (based on a set of slid paintings, sculptures, arch to know the historical, pol- 3.
-Knowledge of Indian Art - from earliest to the contemporary; Visual Arts (based on a set of slides, selected for the purpose), looking at paintings, sculptures, architecture/ monuments as sources and indicators to know the historical, political, social, scientific and technological development perspectives during different periods. С 4.
-Indian festivals and fairs, the traditions and their significance, the spirit of celebrations as a social phenomenon Unit 2 Practicum Visual Arts and Crafts A Hands on experience of working in different media and materials (drawing, painting, clay modelling, collage making etc. with pencil, pen, crayons, dry and watercolours, clay, paper, etc.), methods and techniques (block printing, collage making, clay modelling, relief work, heritage crafts etc.) to learn visual art processes and its pedagogical heritage craits etc.) to learn visual art processes and its pedagogical aspects related to other subject areas. В Exploring arts in education as a pedagogy across school curriculum and identifying themes and concepts for integrated learning for arts. С Preparation and presentation techniques for effective classroom learning by developing aids and making the school environment aesthetically viable using artifacts and displays.
-Unit 3 Performing Arts: Dance, Music, Theatre and Puppetry A Listening/viewing and exploring regional music, dance, theatre and puppetry will help student-teachers in contextualizing different art forms and relating them with various concepts across the curriculum. В Drama in education; learning is enhanced through drama in education; it enhances communication skills and develop personality and self.
-Adaptation of different texts and concepts or themes from the curricular areas to be practiced by student-teachers. С Planning a stage-setting for a performance, presentation and participation by the student-teachers in any one of the regional performing art forms keeping integrated approach of all art forms with other subjects is recommended Suggested Readings Council of Chief State School Officers (1992).
-Model standards for beginning teacher licensing and development: a resource for state dialogue Washington, dc: council of chief state school officers.
-Day, Michael d., ed.
-(1997).
-Preparing teachers of art.
-Reston, va: national art education association.
-Darling-Hammond, Linda, and Cobb, Velma I. (1996).
-"The changing context of teacher education." in the teacher educator's handbook: building a knowledge base for the preparation of teachers, ed.
-Frank b.
-Murray.
-San Francisco: Jossey-Bass.
-Gailbraith, Lynn.
-(1993).
-"Familiar, interactive, and collaborative pedagogy: changing practices in preservice art education."
-Art Education
+Course outlines Unit 1 Appreciation of Arts В Identification of different performing styles and its artists; dance, music, theatre, puppetry, etc. (based on a set of slides, selected for the purpose).
+Understanding Craft Traditions of India and its relevance in education (based on a set of slides, selected for the purpose); traditional crafts as a pedagogy assimilating all sciences and social sciences.
+Knowledge of Indian Art - from earliest to the contemporary; Visual Arts (based on a set of slides, selected for the purpose), looking at paintings, sculptures, architecture/ monuments as sources and indicators to know the historical, political, social, scientific and technological development perspectives during different periods. С Indian festivals and fairs, the traditions and their significance, the spirit of celebrations as a social phenomenon.
+Unit 2 spirit of celebrations as a social phenomenon Practicum Visual Arts and Crafts A Hands on experience of working in different media and materials (drawing, painting, clay modelling, collage making etc. with pencil, pen, crayons, dry and watercolours, clay, paper, etc.), methods and techniques (block printing, collage making, clay modelling, relief work, heritage crafts etc.) to learn visual art processes and its pedagogical aspects related to other subject areas.

-SH [AR] DA UN IVERS SITY
+SH [AR] DA IVERS